Winter Kept Us Warm: Editing

 On 27 April 1965, Secter received a letter from the Commonwealth Film Festival in Cardiff, United Kingdom, requesting that Winter Kept Us Warm be submitted for consideration.
 He initially did not reply as the film was not finished, but the festival made and sent multiple phone calls and telegrams.
-The only edited portion of the film was a 7 minute sample shown to prospective investors, but Secter sent it to the festival.
-The film was confirmed on 16 July, much to the shock of Secter.
+The only portion of the film that had been edited was a 7-minute sample shown to prospective investors, so Secter sent them the sample.
+Their decision to include the film was confirmed on 16 July, much to the shock of Secter.

-Secter wanted to edit the film himself, but had to change his plans after the film was confirmed for the Commonwealth Film Festival.
+Secter had wanted to edit the film himself, but had to change his plans after the film was confirmed for the Commonwealth Film Festival.
 A three hour rough cut was created by July.
 Michael Foytényi was brought onto the project at the recommendation of Secter's acting teacher John Hirsch.
 Foytényi, realizing that the project was too big for him to do on his own, brought on George Appleby.
-Appleby edited 35-40% of the film by himself according to Secter.
+Appleby edited 35–40% of the film by himself according to Secter.

-There was no ending by the time the film was being edited.
-Secter considered having Doug reconcile with Bev.
-He instead chose to end the film with Doug reading The Waste Land alone in the library.
+When editing began, the ending for the film had not yet been determined.
+Secter considered having Doug reconcile with Bev, but instead chose to end the film with Doug reading The Waste Land alone in the library.
 Filming started again in July and ended on 21 August.